aimldl/llm_benchmarks_asian_langs/README.md

 - **`benchmark_results/`**: Generated metrics and analysis
 - **`logs/`**: Execution logs and error analysis

+For more details, refer to [Directory and File Structure](files/directory_structure.md)

 ## Quick Setup

 ### 1. Environment Setup